apache/mxnet/example/extensions/lib_custom_op/README.md

 ### Stateful GPU Custom Operator

-Recall that for writing custom stateful operator, you need to define a class that inherits `CustomStatefulOp` and overrides the `forward` and `backward` functions.
-Since stateful operator creating is context-aware, you need to create different classes for GPU and CPU stateful operators separately. the registering function will look like this:
+Recall that for stateful custom operators, you need to define a class that inherits `CustomStatefulOp` and overrides the `forward` and `backward` functions.
+Stateful operators are created context-aware, so you can create different classes for GPU and CPU stateful operators separately if desired.
+To do so, you register a createOpState function for each context separately like this
 ```c++
     REGISTER_OP(my_state_op_gpu)
     ...